vectordotdev/vector/docs/usage/configuration/specification.md

 # Global options are relevant to Vector as a whole and apply to global behavior.
 #
 # Documentation: https://docs.vector.dev/usage/configuration
-#
-  # General
-  #

-  # The directory used for persisting Vector state, such as on-disk buffers.
+# The directory used for persisting Vector state, such as on-disk buffers, file
-  # Please make sure the Vector project has write permissions to this dir.
+  # checkpoints, and more.
+Please make sure the Vector project has write
+  # permissions to this dir.
   #
   # * optional
   # * no default